 Often called the "Champs-Élysées of Budapest," Andrássy Avenue is a 2.3 km (1.4 mile) UNESCO World Heritage-awarded leafy boulevard, connecting Budapest's city center with its City Park.
-The impressively consistent Renaissance Revival buildings lining it are the result of systematic urban planning in the 1870s.
+The impressive Renaissance Revival buildings lining it are the result of the systematic urban planning of the 1870s.
 Wealthy Hungarian businessmen, many of the Jewish, commissioned the majority of these lavish homes, motivated by a desire for upward mobility and social acceptance by the Hungarian aristocracy, which also owned property here.

-Having been renamed a total of five times over the last century or so, Andrássy Avenue's moniker bears witness to Budapest’s tumultuous history.
-In fact, leading up to WWII, parts of it were named after Hitler and Mussolini, and during communism it was called "Stalin Avenue" and later the "People’s Republic Avenue."
-Since 1990, it's back to Andrássy, named after Gyula Andrássy, a Prime Minister of Hungary and later Foreign Minister of the Austro-Hungarian Empire.
+Andrássy Avenue's moniker bears witness to Budapest’s tumultuous history: it has been renamed a total of five times over the last century or so.
+In fact, leading up to WWII, parts of it were named after Hitler and Mussolini, and it went by "Stalin Avenue," and later the "People’s Republic Avenue" during communism.
+Since 1990, it's back to Andrássy, named after Gyula Andrássy, a Prime Minister of Hungary, and later Foreign Minister of the Austro-Hungarian Empire.

-To appreciate its magnitude and landmarks to the fullest, start your trip at Erzsébet Square and saunter all the way to Heroes' Square, a light, 30-minute stroll.
+To appreciate Andrássy Avenue's magnitude and landmarks to the fullest, start your trip at Erzsébet Square, and saunter all the way to Heroes' Square, a light, 30-minute stroll.
 The first section of Andrássy, up to Oktogon, comprises Budapest's high-end shopping area, meaning that it's here that you can quickly shell out a fortune on Gucci coats, Louis Vuitton bags, and handmade Hungarian porcelain.
-If you're curious about local designer labels, walk over to The Garden Studio and Je Suis Belle, both of them on Paulay Ede Street, parallel to Andrássy (see our best shopping toplist for more options).
+If you're curious about local designer labels, too, visit the Berlin Store and NUBU, or walk a block over to Paulay Ede Street, parallel to Andrássy, and dropy by The Garden Studio and Je Suis Belle (for more options, see our best shopping toplist).
+As a footnote, bear in mind that Budapest's leading cocktail bar, Boutiq, is also in Paulay Ede Street.

-Back on Andrássy is the ornate building of the Hungarian State Opera, decorated with statues of famous composers.
-Across from it is the less conspicuous but comparably impressive Drechsler Palace, designed by Hungary's pioneering art nouveau architect, Ödön Lechner (the building will soon become a W Hotel).
+Back on Andrássy, it's impossible to miss the ornate building of the Hungarian State Opera, decorated with statues of famous composers.
+Across from it is the less conspicuous but comparably impressive Drechsler Palace, designed by Hungary's pioneering art nouveau architect, Ödön Lechner (the building is slated to become a W Hotel soon).

 The last section of Andrássy, from Kodály Körönd to Heroes' Square, is dotted with handsome villas.
-The families who once lived here and their descendents are long gone thanks to the Holocaust and communism, and today many of these buildings serve as embassies.
-To appreciate the neighborhood's quiet charm and dramatic palazzos, venture out to Benczúr and Bajza Streets just off Andrássy.
+The families who once lived here, and also their descendents, are long gone thanks to the Holocaust and then communism.
+Today, many of these buildings serve as embassies.
+To appreciate the neighborhood's quiet charm and dramatic palazzos, venture out also to Benczúr and Bajza Streets, just off Andrássy.
 If you're in for an elaborate dining experience right along Andrássy, visit La Perle Noire, whose outdoor terrace is especially enjoyable during the summer months.